Owning a Reptile

 The number of reptiles kept as pets has increased greatly over the last several years.
 The number of pet stores that carry them, the wide variety of species available, the ease of purchasing online and the number of reptile shows in metropolitan areas are all factors that have contributed to this.
 However, the increase in the number of pet reptiles comes with an increase in the number of health problems seen in these species.

 Husbandry, or how the animals are kept, remains a major problem for reptiles and is related to many health concerns.
-The category called reptiles is a grouping of animals that have some characteristics in common but also have a lot of differences.
+Reptiles are animals that have some characteristics in common but also have a lot of differences.

-When it comes to what is required for proper care of a species, there is as much difference between a chameleon and a bearded dragon as there is between a dog and a cat.
+When it comes proper care requirements of a species, there is as much difference between a chameleon and a bearded dragon as there is between a dog and a cat.
 A pet may stay alive for a while with poor husbandry, but it won’t thrive and eventually will have life-threatening health problems.
 The best thing you can do for your pet reptile is research its needs before you get it and then work really hard to meet them.

 Some vital facts to learn about your specific reptile in order to keep it healthy include: